parkeristyping/party-mode/readme.md

 You must have installed and configured the Emacs Multimedia System ([EMMS](https://www.gnu.org/software/emms/)) for playing mp3s.

+Oh also you need [emacs-async](https://github.com/jwiegley/emacs-async).

+Both of the above can be installed via `M-x list-packages`.

 ## Installation

 Clone this repository and add the directory to your load path, like this: